inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 ## Why use the App Router?

 Before we dive in, it's good to understand _why_ to use the App Router.
-[There are several](https://www.youtube.com/watch?v=DrxiNfbr63s) [resources](https://www.youtube.com/watch?v=gSSsZReIFRk) from the Next.js team explaining the benefits of the the new router, but why did _our team_ decide to use it now?
+[There are several](https://www.youtube.com/watch?v=DrxiNfbr63s) [resources](https://www.youtube.com/watch?v=gSSsZReIFRk) from the Next.js team explaining the benefits of the new router, but why did _our team_ decide to use it now?

 Our previous app was built using [Create React App](https://create-react-app.dev/) and React Router, so switching to Next.js in general gave us some clear benefits: